oerc0122/MDANSE/Doc/pages/H_Plotting.rst

    At first, the plot creator does not contain any data files.

-"Plot Holder" stores individual plots in separate tabs, and the currently selected tab is the one that will receive new data sets.
-Every time you perform an action in the "Plot Creator" tab that has an effect on the contents of the "Plot Holder", the "Plot Holder" tab will be highlighted in the GUI (see :numref:`figure-plot-loaded`).
+"Plot Holder" stores individual plots in separate tabs.
+The currently selected plot tab is the one that will receive new data sets.
+The "Plot Data" button in the Plot Creator sends the currently selected data sets to the current plot in the Plot Holder.

+Every time you perform an action in the Plot Creator tab that has an effect on the contents of the Plot Holder, the Plot Holder tab will be highlighted in the GUI (see :numref:`figure-plot-loaded`).

 Loading the Results
 ~~~~~~~~~~~~~~~~~~~

-The MDANSE GUI can load the .mda file that are the output of different
+The MDANSE GUI can load the .mda files, which are the output of different
 analysis types.
-When you load the files in the "Plot Creator" tab,
+When you load the files in the Plot Creator tab,
 they will appear in the tree view on the left.

 .. _figure-plot-loaded: